wesleydean/xello-fe-test/README.md

 - Use async pipe in the template to subscribe to and display the count instead of manual subscribe / unsubscribe
 - Add correct return types/generics

 3b.
-Add the ability for the user to add a favorite a course when clicking on the Favorite button.
-This should create a POST request to 'api/services' using the {id: number} model defined in the InMemoryService for the 'favourites' resource.
+Add the ability for the user to add a new favourite course when clicking on the course Favorite button.
+This should create a POST request to 'api/services' using the {id: number} model (defined in the InMemoryService) for the 'favourites' resource.

 Tips: